Thursday, 30 September 2021

 The weather was perfect; sunny with a little breeze and not too hot for me; I really loved it.
 Davie is an excellent cyclist and waited for me if I fell behind, but in fact I made quite good speed.
 I fell off my bike at one point when we stopped, I was too late in putting my foot on the ground, but there was no damage to me or the bike.
 We saw an art installation called “The Feathers” designed by Katie Watt beside the path, and had lunch sitting outside a gorgeous wee pub called “The Ship Inn” and had a nice chat.
 On our way back we saw lots of people water skiing in the harbour, instead of being towed by boats, they were being towed along by overhead lines.

-I fell off my bike again just outside David’s flat, again losing my balance as I was stopping.
-This time I got a fright because as I fell I was convinced that I was going to break something, but David helped me up and apart from a grazed elbow I was absolutely fine!
-And so was the bike I’m glad to say - it’s already quite old and scratched so David didn’t think I had made it any worse.
+I fell off my bike again just outside Davie’s flat, again losing my balance as I was stopping.
+This time I got a fright because as I fell I was convinced that I was going to break something, but Davie helped me up and apart from a grazed elbow I was absolutely fine!
+And so was the bike I’m glad to say - it’s already quite old and scratched so Davie didn’t think I had made it any worse.
 The cycle was 16 km and I was very happy to have done it.
 I really should cycle more often, which is what I always say after enjoying a cycle trip!

 Davie made me a coffee and then I set off home, listening to an audiobook (by Dawn O’Porter).
 It was a great day.

-Sunday 5 September 2021
+Sunday, 5 September 2021

 Oh Annette!
 And a robin.